 Kerak, the Crusader Castle

-Below Itinerary is based on Saturday Departures
+Below Itinerary is based on Tuesday and Saturday Departures

 PLEASE NOTE That the tour is based on minimum 2 Pax on the tour.